okhlybov/java-desktop-app/README.md

 ## Prerequisites

 * Java 17+ runtime
-* Inno Setup compiler (_Windows_)

 The above Java runtime should be capable of just running the Gradle wrapper; the rest of the toolchain (including platform-specific parts) will be downloaded and configured automagically.
 If no Java runtime is installed, an [Adoptium Temurin](https://adoptium.net/temurin/releases/?version=17) runtime is a solid choice.

+Provided build scripts locate and use locally installed AppImage and Inno Setup tools and make an attempt to download and install them if not found.

-Note that Inno Setup compiler so far can not be obtained automagically and thus should be downloaded and installed [manually](https://jrsoftware.org/isdl.php) or through WinGet
+The Inno Setup compiler can also be installed [manually](https://jrsoftware.org/isdl.php) or through WinGet

 ```shell
 winget install --id JRSoftware.InnoSetup -e -s winget -i